forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: We've added another cool [`sf` feature](../sf/README.md) to `sfdx`, one that's handy when your brain freezes and you can't remember the exact name of a command.
+Simply type the command fragments that you DO remember, in any order, and `sfdx` either displays a list of possible commands or automatically runs the command if there's only one choice.
+For example, if you type `sfdx list`, you see this handy little dialogue where you can choose the specific list command you want:

+    ```bash
+   $ sfdx list
+    ?
+Which of these commands do you mean (Use arrow keys)
+    ❯ alias list
+      force community template list
+      force apex log list
+      auth list
+      config list
+      force schema sobject list
+      force package beta installed list
+      (Move up and down to reveal more choices)
+    ```

+    Notice that we display the commands using [spaces as separators](./README.md#71800-dec-8-2022-stable).
+You can still use colons if you want, don't worry.

  * FIX: When deploying or retrieving source to or from an org, Salesforce CLI now strictly enforces [this order of priority](https://github.com/forcedotcom/source-deploy-retrieve/pull/791#issue-1479939776) to determine the value of `apiVersion` and `sourceApiVersion`.
 As a reminder, `apiVersion` refers to the core Metadata API version used to service the HTTPS request or response via either SOAP or REST; `sourceApiVersion` refers to the shape of the metadata itself.

     For example, let's say you set the global `apiVersion` configuration value to 55.0 but then run `force:source:deploy` with the `--apiversion 56.0` flag.
 The command uses 56.0 as the `apiVersion` when deploying.
 Similarly, say you set the `sourceApiVersion` property in the `sfdx-project.json` file to 57.0, but the `<version>` element in the `package.xml` manifest file is 56.0.
 The command uses 56.0 as the `sourceApiVersion`.

     This fix applies to all of these commands: `force:source:deploy|retrieve`, `force:source:push|pull`, and `force:mdapi:deploy|retrieve`.

     We've also improved the message that's displayed when you deploy or retrieve source with one of these commands.
-In this sample retrieve message, the `apiVersion` is 54.0, the `sourceApiVersion` is 57.0, and the retrieve uses SOAP API:
+In this sample retrieve message, the `sourceApiVersion` is 54.0, the `apiVersion` is 57.0, and the retrieve uses SOAP API:

     `Retrieving v54.0 metadata from test-xktpgkdbuyp7@example.com using the v57.0 SOAP API`